What Happened to Skip-It? The Ankle Toy That Owned the 90s

 - Why do people still remember it?

-- The real reason it vanished
+- The real reason it faded

 - FAQ: When was Skip-It discontinued?